wdporter/i-am-that-vuepress/59-desire-and-fear-self-centred-states/readme.md

 **Q:**&ensp;Is there no such thing as permanent perfection?

 **M:**&ensp;Yes, there is, but it includes all imperfection.
 It is the perfection of our self-nature which makes everything possible, perceivable, interesting.
 It knows no suffering, for it neither likes nor dislikes, neither accepts nor rejects.
-Creätion and destruction are the two poles between which it weaves its ever-changing pattern.
+Creätion and destruction are the two poles between which it weaves its ever-changeïng pattern.
 Be free from predilections and preferences and the mind, with its burden of sorrow, will be no more.

 **Q:**&ensp;But I am not alone to suffer.
 There are others.